 Spain is currently the world’s third largest wine producer (behind only France and Italy), and is most famous for its robust oak-aged Riojas, multifaceted Andalusian sherries and the refreshing sparkling Cavas of the Penedes region – whilst in the 21st century the up-and-coming wine regions of Navarro and La Mancha are adding new diversity to the country’s wine-making heritage.
 To complement its diverse range of wines, Spain’s cuisine is a mouthwatering mix of traditional regional dishes – such as Basque pintxos, Galician pulpo (octopus), Valencian paella (rice), and Creme de Catalana (cream pudding) to name but a few – and innovative upscale cuisine.
-Indeed in the last 20 years many of the world’s most creative chefs have hailed from the Iberian peninsular, including the triple Michelin-starred Ferran Adria, the godfather of avant-garde cuisine.
+Indeed in the last 20 years many of the world’s most creative chefs have hailed from the Iberian peninsular.

-Here on our Spain Food & Wine Tours page we aim to introduce you to the different regions you might want to explore, and what you might find there, as well as handpick some extensive multi-day vacations that will introduce you to the heart of Spanish wine and cuisine.
-Whether you want to spend your time enjoying guided wine tasting with the country’s top wine makers in sun-kissed vineyards, take a tapas tour of a dynamic city like Madrid or Barcelona, visit an eco-farm in Andalusia, learn how to cook an authentic paella with local chefs, go shopping in some of the world’s best food markets or go fine dining in Michelin-starred restaurants we will find the perfect tour for you.
-We’ve also searched for food and wine experiences that will also introduce you to the fascinating art, history and culture – and people – of this unique country.
+Whether you want to spend your time enjoying guided wine tasting with the country’s top wine makers in sun-kissed vineyards, take a tapas tour of a dynamic city like Madrid or Barcelona, visit an eco-farm in Andalusia, learn how to cook an authentic paella with local chefs, go shopping in some of the world’s best food markets or go fine-dining in Michelin-starred restaurants, we will find the perfect tour for you.
+We’ve also crafted food and wine experiences that will introduce you to the fascinating art, history and culture – and people – of this unique country.
 So buckle up… it’s going to be one hell of a ride!